VersusCenter

 5

-Bean-to-cup offers adjustable grind, strength, and temperature while capsules provide fixed parameters determined by manufacturer.
+Bean-to-cup offers adjustable grind, strength, temperature, and milk frothing; capsules provide little flexibility beyond button selection.

 When to choose each